 Everyone should own a pair of go-to chinos.
 Whether you’re heading to a fine-dining dinner, a casual coffee or a walk in the countryside, they’ll do the job handsomely — and need a fraction of the upkeep your other cords or cashmere-blend trousers demand.
 This spring, jump into the preppy style, and pull on a pair yourself.

 From kings of prep, these twill chinos are Ralph Lauren’s slim-fit, contemporary-cut best.
-Oliver Spencer have brought their inimitable brand of smart-casual to the table with tapered drawstring trousers.
-And Dunhill are offering a pair of stretch-cotton chinos that will pair as well with a simple T-shirt and sneakers as they will with a pressed Oxford and brogues.
+Hackett has brought its inimitable brand of smart-casual to the table with tapered lightweight trousers.
+And New & Lingwood are offering a pair of stretch-cotton chinos that will pair as well with a simple T-shirt and sneakers as they will with a pressed Oxford and brogues.

 Ralph Lauren Stretch-Cotton Twill Chinos

-A mid-weight jumper is the perfect piece for pairing
+A mid-weight jumper is the perfect layering piece

-With months of winter already under your belt, you probably feel so at home in your jumper that you’re loathed to take off.
-But, before you bundle your crewneck or rollneck into the back of your wardrobe, take a beat.
+With months of winter already under your belt, you probably feel so at home in your jumper that you’re loathed to take it off.
+But, before you bundle it back into your wardrobe, hear us out.
 The winter weather may be over, but your knitwear has its own irreplaceable part to play in your spring wardrobe, too.

-A pair of sunglasses still has a place is spring
+A pair of sunglasses still has a place in spring

-Ignore the naysayers; sunglasses aren’t just for summer — they have their use all year round.
+Ignore the naysayers; sunglasses aren’t just for summer — they have a place in your pocket all year round.
 Have you ever tried driving on a cold, bright winter morning?
-If so, you’ll know that a pair of sunglasses are just as important then as they are during your annual summer sojourn down to the Riviera.
+If so, you’ll know that a pair of sunglasses are just as important then as they are during your annual summer sojourn to the beach.
 And the same goes for spring.